EQOAReturnHome/EQOAGameServer/README.md

 -   The `app.config` and `dnsmasq.conf` file must be modified with your local server's ip address.

 Steps:
-Run the following command (`docker-compose up -d`) in the project's directory to spin up a cluster with the following containers
+Run the following command (`docker-compose up -d`) in the project's directory to spin up a cluster in detached mode with the following containers

 -   returnhome server
 -   authentication server